-The European Central Bank (ECB) has cut interest rates eight times in the last nine months, and the main deposit rate currently sits at 2%.
+The European Central Bank (ECB) has cut interest rates eight times since June 2024, and the main deposit rate currently sits at 2%.

 Read on to discover if and when interest rates are likely to increase or decrease again, and what this could mean for savings accounts.